- General Best Practices

 Because showcasing your brand with visual content is important invest time in creating branded graphics for big events at your school.
 Using tools like Canva and Photoshop make it easy to add branded colors, logos, and more to photos like many of these schools have done.

-6. Keep up with Twitter trends
+4. Keep Up with Twitter Trends

 Twitter has become the platform around trends.
-A fun addition to your social media strategy are the fun social media holidays seen on Twitter (many social media tools offer free holiday calendars to use so you know when these trendy days will be).
+A great addition to your social media strategy is fun social media holidays seen on Twitter (many social media tools offer free holiday calendars to use so you know when these trendy days will be).

 Additionally, emojis are now almost everywhere - texting, email marketing, and social media - using them will make your school profile seem more personable to its followers.

-7. Consider the frequency and timing of your school's tweets
+5. Consider the frequency and timing of your school's tweets

 According to research, the best time of day to tweet for highest retweets is around 5pm.
 The highest click-through-rate (CTR) is between 12pm and 6pm.
 This makes sense as it's typically around the time your followers may be taking breaks, ending the school/work day, commuting home, etc. You should be tweeting multiple times throughout the day regardless to reach your followers at different peak hours — at least 3 times a day.

-8. Use Twitter Analytics:
+6. Use Twitter Analytics

-An added bonus to using Twitter is it offers a free analytics dashboard to track how your tweets are performing, including number of impressions, profile visits, mentions, and followers.
+An added bonus to using Twitter is it offers a free analytics dashboard to track how your tweets are performing, including the number of impressions, profile visits, mentions, and followers.
 Analytics allow you to see which content resonates with your audience the best and understand and learn more about your followers.
 You're able to see which tweets performed better than others, how well you're engaging with your audience, and use these tools as a way to improve your future tweets and content strategy.